egrandmaison89/luminate-cookbook/TROUBLESHOOTING.md

 2. **Contact Streamlit Cloud Support**
    - This may indicate that the base image is missing required libraries
    - Streamlit Cloud support can help ensure system dependencies are available
-   - Reference: The app needs libraries from `packages.txt` to be available
+   - Note: The app handles missing Playwright gracefully - it will show an error message instead of crashing

 3. **Verify Playwright Installation**
    - The app automatically installs Playwright browsers on first use